wsw1833/pocketboard/README.md

 2. Recruiters hiring a talent in another chain need to transfer payout assets using a third party bridge infrastructure and work on the talents' native platform.
 If there is remaining payout assets, recruiters need to transfer back which required native token gas fee payment.

 To conclude, cross-chain collaboration using traditional approach is inconvinience, prone to error, cost-ineffective, time-wasting.
-The status quo is tackled by our project!
+The status quo is tackled by our project leveraging XCM approach.

 ### Why PocketBoard?